shawnhooper/wpml-rest-api/readme.txt

 Adds links to posts in other languages into the results of a WP REST API query for sites running the WPML plugin.

+== Screenshots ==

+1. This screenshot shows an excerpt of the JSON returned by the WP REST API when a page has translations available

 == Changelog ==

 = 1.0 =